 The Tampa VAMC opened its PREP program in 2008 to address the needs of this population and their suffering from chronic sequelae related to mild traumatic brain injury (mTBI).
 PREP began with six inpatient rehabilitation beds for a 3-week program of comprehensive symptom assessment, evaluations, and recommendations.
 Following completion of the program, patients were discharged to return to their designated military treatment facilities (MTF) or VA medical facilities with detailed plans for follow-up treatment and care.

 There has been extensive research on mTBI treatments since the early years of the Global War on Terror (GWOT).
-As described earlier, there are multiple acute and chronic symptoms that without specialized rehabilitation, can lead people to develop an inability to perform day-to-day functions in their professions, with their families, or in other aspects of daily life.
-MacGregor et al. suggested that the “combination of comorbid concussion, psychological disorders, and musculoskeletal pain” may contribute to “greater real or perceived functional limitations relative to other symptom clusters.”3(6)
+As described earlier, mTBI injured service members or Veterans may, without specialized rehabilitation, experience multiple acute or even chronic symptomologies taht may lead to the development of difficulties in performing daily activities of living in both their professional and personal lives. .
+MacGregor et al. suggested that the “combination of comorbid concussion, psychological disorders, and musculoskeletal pain” may contribute to “greater real or perceived functional limitations relative to other symptom clusters.”3

-This cohort includes many Special Forces military personnel whose work requires strength, resilience, and focused attention.
-In writing about the effects of stress in Navy SEALS training, Smith et al. explained, “stress-is-enhancing mindsets are relevant and impactful in extreme evaluative settings.”4(7) This cohort has a unique tempo which energizes their work and may lead them to ignore individual health challenges.
+This cohort includes a number of Special Operations personnel whose duties and responsibilities require the combination of focused attention, physical strength/stamina, emotional stability, and behavioral resilence in the execution of their assigned missions in extremely high stress situations..
+In writing about the effects of stress in Navy SEALS training, Smith et al. explained, “stress-is-enhancing mindsets are relevant and impactful in extreme evaluative settings.”4 This cohort has a unique tempo which energizes their work and may lead them to ignore individual health challenges.

-PREP was soon recognized as a rehabilitation program of choice for patients, both active duty and Veteran service members, recovering from persistent symptoms related to combat and other blast related injuries.
-Sensory injuries including hearing and vision deficits have also been linked to blasts.
-Blast injury effects go beyond the physical to include psychological problems such as post-traumatic stress disorder (PTSD) and depression.3(2) The availability of comprehensive evaluations and treatments under the guidance of one interdisciplinary team was determined a benefit for the patient by providing an individualized care plan and committed ongoing follow-up continuity to optimize recovery.
+PREP was soon recognized as the rehabilitation program of choice for active duty and Veteran service member patients recovering from persistent symptoms related to blast and combat related injuries (inclusive of blast related hearing and vision deficits).. .
+Blast injury effects go beyond the physical to include psychological problems such as post-traumatic stress disorder (PTSD) and depression.3 With consideration of the motor, sensory, cognitive, psychosocial, and behavioral sequelae, the guidance of one interdisciplinary team was determined a benefit for the patient by providing an individualized care plan and committed ongoing follow-up continuity to optimize recovery.

 Referral sources for PREP vary and include facilities that treat Veterans or active duty service members in both national and international locations.
-Referral agencies include the Special Operation Forces (SOF), Warrior Care Coalition (U.S. Army), Warrior Transition Units, Air Force, Coast Guard, Marines, Marine Special Operations Command (MARSOC), SEAL teams (U.S. Navy), and the Special Warfare Combatant-Craft Crewman (SWCIC).
+Referral agencies include the Special Operation Forces (SOF), Special Operations Command (SOC), Warrior Care Coalition (U.S. Army), Warrior Transition Units, Air Force, Coast Guard, Marines, Marine Special Operations Command (MARSOC), SEAL teams (U.S. Navy), and the Special Warfare Combatant-Craft Crewman (SWCIC).

 Demographics